Skip to content

 What characteristics might a paper, project, lab group require to qualify as doing Open Science

-What are some limitations to you, your lab group, or your domain?
+What are some barriers to you, your lab group, or your domain doing Open Science?

 What motivates you to do Open Science?